opensearch-project/documentation-website/CONTRIBUTING.md

 1. Start Jekyll via: `docker run -p 4000:4000 -v $(pwd):/app documentation-website`

-Be aware that it takes a while to build the site the first time, eventually you will see ``.
+Be aware that it takes a while to build the site the first time, eventually you will see `Server running... press ctrl-c to stop`.

 #### Setting up your local copy of the repository